stripwax/SamPuzznic/README.md

 # To build
-I use VSCode with pyz80 extension: https://marketplace.visualstudio.com/items?itemName=simonowen.pyz80 Using the default settings, you can launch SimCoupe by opening first.z80 in VSCode and pressing Ctrl+F10
+I use VSCode with pyz80 extension: https://marketplace.visualstudio.com/items?itemName=simonowen.pyz80 The main file to build is "main.z80".
+Using the default settings, you can assemble+launch SimCoupe by opening main.z80 in VSCode and pressing Ctrl+F10

 # Thanks
 * Simon Owen